Stem Cell Research for COPD

 The Treatment Process

-Depending on the therapy recommended, the cells are then extracted from the patient’s body either through fat tissue or blood.
-The stem cells are isolated by a professional, and almost immediately, the stem cells are given back to the individual either intravenously or with the use of a nebulizer allowing patients to breathe in the stem cells.
+Depending on the therapy recommended, the cells are then extracted from the patient’s bone or blood.
+The stem cells are isolated by a professional, and almost immediately, the stem cells are given back to the individual intravenously.
 Now, the stem cells can begin to promote the healing of lung tissue, so patients can breathe easier and bring their life within reach.